-Column A - Enter the amount from line 3 plus the amount from line 4, column D.
+Column A: Enter the amount from line 3 plus the amount from line 4, column D.

-Column B - Enter the amount from line 12 plus the amount from line 4, column E.
+Column B: Enter the amount from line 12 plus the amount from line 4, column E.

+Line 7

-Line 7 - Enter the amount from line 7, column C, on line 10.
+Enter the amount from line 7, column C, on line 10.
 Enter the amount from line 7, column D, on line 14.

-Schedule E - Computation of credit recapture
+Schedule E: Computation of credit recapture

 The recapture amount is equal to the amount of credit originally allowed less the amount of the credit recalculated using the reduced real property taxes.
-The recapture amount must be added back for the tax year in which the final order is issued (see Credit recapture).
+You must add back the recapture amount for the tax year in which the final order is issued.